LOGAN NONFICTION PROGRAM

 The Carey Institute for Global Good believes that an informed, educated and engaged citizenry is essential to the functioning of democratic society.

-Our Logan Nonfiction Program supports this belief by advancing deeply reported, longform nonfiction about the most pressing issues of the day and helping to disseminate it on a variety of media platforms to the widest possible audience.
+The Logan Nonfiction Program at the Carey Institute supports this belief by advancing deeply reported, longform nonfiction about the most pressing issues of the day and then helping to disseminate it on a variety of media platforms to the widest possible audience.

 Faced with shrinking advertising revenues and audiences, many magazines, newspapers, broadcasters and book publishers have reduced in-depth projects.
 Further, massive technological changes in the media industry have transformed the marketplace.
 The Logan Nonfiction Program seeks to address the public’s need for longform nonfiction to inform the policy debate essential to democracy.

-No such program in the United States supports only nonfiction reporters and writers working on such important social, political, health, environmental, human rights and justice topics.
+No such program in the United States supports only nonfiction reporters, writers and documentarians working on such important social, political, health, environmental, human rights and justice topics.

 For more information email email@example.com.

 By Sarah Esther Maslin—Vice—May 23, 2017—For months, they had been threatening Kayla Cuevas.
 One flashed a knife at her in … more >>